TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/datapath-nmagent-updated.md

 cloudEnvironments="Public"
 />

-If you have verified that the customer's impact is due to NMAgent update — by comparing the impact time with the NMAgent update times — please adapt the root cause statement below:
+If you have verified that the customer's impact is primarily due to NMAgent update, please adapt the root cause statement below:

 # We ran diagnostics on your VM and found an issue